masudncse/todo-list-vue.js/README.md

 ## Vue.JS Todo List

-This is a application on todo list.
+This is a todo list application.

 ## Screenshot